MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

   the `updateWallet` function.

-- **Lines 34-36:** On click, the **Connect MetaMask** button calls `handleConnect`, from which an RPC call of `eth_requestAccounts` is awaited and the user is prompted to connect to MetaMask:
+- **Lines 34-36:** On click, the **Connect MetaMask** button calls `handleConnect`, from which an RPC call of `eth_requestAccounts` is awaited, and the user is prompted to connect to MetaMask:

   ![Choose which MetaMask connects](../assets/tutorials/react-dapp/pt1-04.png)